appscode/blog/content/post/kubedb-v2024.4.27/index.md

 - zookeeper
 ---

 We are pleased to announce the release of [KubeDB v2024.4.27](https://kubedb.com/docs/v2024.4.27/setup/).
-This release includes features like TLS support for SingleStore & PgPool; Monitoring & Alerting Support for Druid & Solr using Prometheus and Grafana; PDB support for Kafka, Kafka Connect Cluster and RabbitMQ; Microsoft SQL Server Provisioning; Backup and Restore support for ZooKeeper using KubeStash; OpsRequest and Autoscaler support for RabbitMQ; New version supports for MongoDB; Health Checker improvement for Memcached; and Grafana dashboard enhancement for Postgres.
+This release includes features like (1) TLS support for SingleStore & PgPool, (2) Monitoring & Alerting Support for Druid & Solr using Prometheus and Grafana, (3) PDB support for Kafka, Kafka Connect Cluster and RabbitMQ, (4) initial release of Microsoft SQL Server support, (5) Backup and Restore support for ZooKeeper using KubeStash, (6) OpsRequest and Autoscaler support for RabbitMQ, (7) new version support for MongoDB, (8) health checker improvement for Memcached; and (9) Grafana dashboard enhancement for Postgres.
 This post lists all the major changes done in this release since the last release.
 Find the detailed changelogs [HERE](https://github.com/kubedb/CHANGELOG/blob/master/releases/v2024.4.27/README.md).
-Let’s see the changes done in this release.
+Now, let's get into the details of various changes done in this release.

 ## Druid